 During an art therapy session, the therapist would begin with client-centred counseling to establish a rapport and get an insight into why the client is seeking therapy.
 Various techniques would be offered to help the client explore their issues or life concern.
 The therapist may then take them into a process, for example, a guided visualization to access deeper waters.

 An art process would be offered and then the therapist would amplify the symbols and how it relates to the client’s present life.

 A client I worked with has given permission for me to share the healing journey she began in our art therapy sessions.
-After 25 years of marriage Julie’s (alias) husband left her without forewarning.
-He had waited until their second and last child had moved out of home.
+After 25 years of marriage, Julie’s (alias) husband left her without forewarning.
+He had waited until their second and last child had moved out of their home.
 Whilst Julie had a circle of social friends, she did not feel deeply connected.
 She had not worked in outside employment since her marriage.

 When Julie rang, I explained that my role was to offer her techniques through art therapy activities that had the potential to facilitate her accessing her wisdom and resources.
 Her response was, “I do not have any wisdom or resources”.
 When I went on to articulate the principle that everybody has these qualities within themselves and that art therapy could help her access them, she expressed delighted surprise.

 Understanding the problem is the first step of any problem-solving.
 There’s no exception to this rule.
 In art therapy projects, the therapist will do the same to get the best out of the treatment.